I’m all about alternative app stores, and there’s arguably none that’s more well known than the Amazon App Store.

 How to Install the Amazon App Store on Android TV

-Unlike most apps, Amazon makes it easy to download the Amazon App Store APK.
+Unlike most apps, Amazon makes downloading the Amazon App Store APK easy.

-All you need is a web browser that will let you download APK’s.
-Unfortunately that’s the hard part.
+All you need is a web browser to download APKs.
+Unfortunately, that’s the hard part.

-You see, in order for an app to be on the Google Play Store, it has to disable that feature.
-That means that apps like Puffin TV and even FireFox TV won’t work.
+For an app to be on the Google Play Store, it has to disable that feature.
+That means apps like Puffin TV and Firefox TV won’t work.

-The two best options I’ve found are the Downloader App by AFTVNews, and Google Chrome, which itself needs to be sideloaded on your device.
+The two best options I’ve found are the Downloader App by AFTVNews, and Google Chrome, which also needs to be sideloaded on your device.

 In this example, we’re going to be using Google Chrome.